 The great philosopher simply outlived his own conscious ideas and became clay in Schoenman's unscrupulous hands.
-The man who, two generations ago, wrote The Practice and Theory of Bolshevism" is now an automatle sounding board for Communist drumbeats.
-Twenty years ago he wanted Washington to threaten war on Russia if the latter wouldn't agree to internationalize nuclear weapons.
-After hiring Schoenman he assailed Kennedy and praised Khru-shchev during the Cuban mussile CEISIS.
+The man who, two generations ago, wrote "The Practice and Theory of Bolshevism" is now an automatle sounding board for Communist drumbeats.
+Twenty years ago he wanted Washington to threaten war on Russia if the latter wouldn't agree to interna-tionalize nuclear weapons.
+After hiring Schoenman he assailed Kennedy and praised Khru-shchev during the Cuban mussie crisis.
+It is pitiable when a hero beand there was no properly con-struct "court."
+The meaning napaim.
+President Johnson and case of Lord Russell it is not was propagandistic, not judicial.
+Secretary Rusk were personally hard to see when the internent comes his own tomb, and in the longer understood but into case of Lord Russell it is not which their swaying corples hard to see when the internent were borne.

-It is pitiable when a hero becomes his own tomb, and in the case of Lord Russell it is not hard to see when the interment occurred.
-Schoenman joined him as secretary in 1960.
-Since then the philosopher has talked like a zomble.
-He announced that the Warren Commission report "covers its authors with shame." invaluable to the N.L.F.
+occurred.
+Schoenman joined him a zomble.
+He announced that the Warren Commission report "covers its authors with shame."
+Invaluable to the N.L.F.

-Douglas Pike, in his studions book "Viet Cong," writes: "No individual within the Commumist blue or without was of more value to the N.L.F. (political expression of the Vietcong] in its externalization efforts than Bertrand Russell, the British philosopher. . . .
-That he should have become such an unthinking transmission belt for the most transparent Communist lies . . . that he should have thrown over all objectivity and accepted on an unsubstanflated basis victually all statistics and statements supplied hum by the NLF. is one of the great intellectual tragedies of our times."
+Douglas Pike, in his studious book "Viet Cong," writes: "No individual within the Commumust blue or without was of more value to the N.L.F. [political expression of the Viet-congl in its everyalization ef-forts than Bertrand Russell, the British philosopher. . . .
+That he should have become such as is should have be one such as unthinking transmission beit for the most transparent Commu-nist lies . . . that he should have thrown over all objectivity and accepted on an unsubstantiated basis victually all statustics and statements supplied hum by the NLF, is one of the great intellectual tragedies of our times."

-This tragedy cannot fairly be laid at the door of the washed whose bodily endurance Deer outpaced his brain.
-Scheenman has simply proved himself an adept operator.
-Russell is no more accountable for the Stockholm farce enacted in his name than were the dead Moors ace countable for battles they no longer understood but into which their swaying corpany were borne.
+This tragedy cannot fairly be laid at the door of the washed peer whose bodily endurance teed his brain.
+Sobdenman outpaced his brain. has simply proved himself an adept operator.
+Russell is no more accountable for the Stockholm farce enacted in his name than were the dead Moors are countable for battles they no